Notebook for Anna Magdalena Bach: The 1725 notebook

 The 1725 notebook is larger than the 1722 one, and more richly decorated.
-Light green paper is used for the front cover, Anna Magdalena's initials and the year number "1725" are printed in gold.
+Light green paper is used for the front cover, Anna Magdalena's initials and the year number "1725" are printed in gold, the annotations A[nna] M[agdal] B[ach] added by her stepson C. P. E. Bach when he inherited it.
 All pages feature gilt edging.
 Most of the entries in the 1725 notebook were made by Anna Magdalena herself, with others written in the hand of Johann Sebastian, some by sons Johann Christian and Carl Philipp Emanuel, and a few by family friends such as Johann Gottfried Bernhard and Johann Gottfried Heinrich.

 Although the 1725 notebook does contain work composed by Johann Sebastian Bach, it also includes works by many other composers.
 The authorship of several pieces is identified in the notebook itself, while that of others was established by researchers.
 The composers of still others, including several popular songs of the time, remain unknown.

 Here is a complete list of the pieces included, in order of appearance in the notebook: